 Academic grades in South African schools are scaled from 1-7, 7 being “outstanding achievement” and 1 being “not achieved.”.

 SCALE: 7.
 Outstanding achievement – 80 – 100% 6.
 Meritorious achievement – 70 – 79% 5.
 Substantial achievement – 60 – 69% 4.
 Adequate achievement – 50 – 59% 3.
 Moderate achievement – 40 – 49% 2.
 Elementary achievement – 30 – 39% 1.
 Not achieved - 0–29% .

 The 64 students’ Term 4 consolidated academic grades were used in this study, which is a score that combines a student’s academic achievement of all four school terms.
-The academic grades of the four subjects, English language, second language, math and life skills were added together to derive at a Total Academic Score.
+The academic grades of their four subjects (English language, second language, math, and life skills) were added together to derive at a Total Academic Score.

-The students’ scores on the Visual Sequential Memory subtest correlated significantly with their math grades (0.01 level) and their scores on the Logical Thinking subtest with their English language grades (0.05 level), while the Eye Span subtest that assesses iconic memory did not correlate with any school subject.
+The students’ scores on the Visual Sequential Memory subtest correlated significantly with their math grades (0.01 level) and their scores on the Logical Thinking subtest with their English language grades (0.05 level).
+In contrast, the Eye Span subtest that assesses iconic memory did not correlate with any school subject.